moqui/SimpleScreens/document/order/Order Button Bar.md

 However, the user can ignore the warnings and place the order by clicking on the 'Place Order Anyways' button.

 ### Transitions
-The following transition will take place on clicking the 'Place' or 'Place Order Anyway' button.
+The following transition will take place on clicking the 'Place' or 'Place Order Anyway' button:
 - SimpleScreens/screen/SimpleScreens/Order/FindOrder.xml: placeOrder

 ### Services